Labour poverty pledge: What does it mean?

 - £297 a week for single parent with two children aged between five and 14

-When government talks about absolute poverty, they do the same calculation but using the median income in 2010-11 to give a constant measure over time.
+When government talks about absolute poverty, it does the same calculation but uses the median income in 2010-11 to give a constant measure over time.

 While relative poverty tells you about the gap between low and middle-income households, absolute poverty is a good measure of how much the living standards of low-income households have changed over time.

 You can also look at these measures either before or after housing costs.